 - The same 2 to 1 venison to pork ratio.

 - Take your sausage mixture and make it into 2.5 oz meatballs.
 I usually range between 2.3-2.6 oz.
 Use a kitchen scale to maintain consistency.
 These patties will be breakfast sized patties that fit perfectly on an english muffin.

 - Use a burger press.
 They are cheap, and trust me, it is just WAY easier.
 Spray the inside with a non-stick cooking spray every few patties and they slide out super easy.

 - I like to pre-cook my patties for convenience.
 Preheat oven to 400.
 Line a cookie sheet with foil, and grease lightly with a non-stick spray.
-I usually do two cookie sheets with 6 patties each.
+I usually do two cookie sheets with as many patties as they can hold (patties just touching each other).
 Cook till the pink juices turn clear.
 Remove from oven, cool, and freeze.
 Reheat in microwave or fry for a tasty snack any time!

 Breakfast sandwiches are perfect for ANY flavor of venison sausage.
 You typically add butter to your “toast”, and also adding cheese guarantees that your sandwich will be tasty and juicy, even if you decide to go leaner on the pork (or try to omit it altogether).

 - 5 Pound Vertical Sausage Stuffer